riAssinstAr/Spot-Mate/README.md

 This python script helps the user export the URLs of and download all songs from their Liked Songs playlist from the website [Spotmate](https://spotmate.online/en) using Selenium automation with Firefox's Geckodriver.
 In this script we have also used uBlock Origin extension addon since popups and ads can hinder with the automation process.

+## Alternative (Please Read This First)

+We know that there are other options out on the internet to download playlists.
+However, the main reason for creating this script is to be able to download songs from the Liked Songs since it does not come with a sharing link related to it.
+We have modified the script to add all the songs in users Liked playlist to a new playlist with the name 'Save'.
+After that the users can use the sharing link of this new playlist to download songs from third-party applications like [Spotify Downloader](https://github.com/WilliamSchack/Spotify-Downloader/releases).
+Users first need to create a new playlist in their account with the name 'Save'.

+This comes as the default with the script and is recommended, however, if users would still like to run the Webdriver automation provided in the script to download their songs, all they need to do is comment out the lines of code from line 105 to 127 from the source code and then run the script.
+(Select the lines from 105 to 127 then press CTRL+/ to comment lines).

 ## Run Locally